agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

 -----

-  * **Discontinued Operations:** When a company sells or shuts down a major part of its business, the profits or losses from that segment are reported separately on the income statement, *net of taxes*, after income from continuing operations. [cite: 75, 101]
+  * **Discontinued Operations:** When a company sells or shuts down a major part of its business, the profits or losses from that segment are reported separately on the income statement, *net of taxes*, after income from continuing operations.

       * **Indian Context:** If the **Tata Group** were to sell its entire stake in Tata Steel, the profit or loss from Tata Steel's operations for the year, and the gain/loss on the sale itself, would be shown separately as a "discontinued operation."
 This allows an analyst to easily see the performance of the remaining Tata Group businesses.

-  * **Unusual or Infrequent Items:** These are events that are material but still considered part of the company's normal business activities. [cite: 99] Examples include costs from a major restructuring (like shutting down a few factories) or a gain from selling an old office building.
-These are shown separately on the income statement but *before tax* and within income from continuing operations. [cite: 99]
+  * **Unusual or Infrequent Items:** These are events that are material but still considered part of the company's normal business activities.
+Examples include costs from a major restructuring (like shutting down a few factories) or a gain from selling an old office building.
+These are shown separately on the income statement but *before tax* and within income from continuing operations.

   * **Changes in Accounting Policies:**

-      * When a company changes an accounting *principle* (e.g., switches inventory method), it must apply the change **retrospectively**. [cite: 101] This means restating all prior period financial statements shown in the annual report as if the new policy had always been used. [cite: 102] This preserves comparability.
+      * When a company changes an accounting *principle* (e.g., switches inventory method), it must apply the change **retrospectively**.
+This means restating all prior period financial statements shown in the annual report as if the new policy had always been used.
+This preserves comparability.
-      * When a company changes an accounting *estimate* (e.g., changes the estimated useful life of a machine from 10 years to 12 years), the change is applied **prospectively**. [cite: 103] Only current and future financial statements are affected.
+      * When a company changes an accounting *estimate* (e.g., changes the estimated useful life of a machine from 10 years to 12 years), the change is applied **prospectively**.
+Only current and future financial statements are affected.
 No restatement of past results is done.

 -----